Knee Injuries: Causes and Treatments.

 • Difficulty walking or standing

-• Knee instability or “giving way” sensation
+• Feeling of instability or the knee “giving way”

-2. Meniscus Tear
+Meniscus Tear

-Common signs of a meniscus tear:
+Signs of a meniscus tear include:

 • Knee pain during movement